personalSol/devNotes/1 - notes/b. languages/cpp/cpp constructor.md

 > a constructor's job is to **take values given when creating an object** and **connect them to the internal variables** of the class.

 - A **special function** that runs automatically when an object is created.
+- we can have more than one constructor in a class
+- constructor overloading is having different constructor in same class with different number of parameters.
 - Used to **initialize** class members.
 - **Types**: Default, Parameterized, Copy, Move.
 -  If **no constructor is defined**, C++ provides a **default constructor** automactically